Reviewing the cost of regulation

 Effective, well-designed regulation plays a vital role in protecting consumers, businesses and employees.
 However, some regulations may be unnecessary, overcomplicated or out of date.
 These regulations can waste providers' and consumers' time and money, and damage economic growth.

-The research we have undertaken found that the many lawyers assessed their practising certificate fees and compliance costs as being poor value for money.
+The research we carried out found that many lawyers assessed their practising certificate fees and compliance costs as being poor value for money.
 However, the research also uncovered a lack of awareness of what is paid for by practising certificate fees.
-The LSB's analysis of the historic costs of the regulators suggests that regulators account for their costs in different ways and overall we consider levels of transparency are mixed.
+The LSB's analysis of the historic costs of the regulators suggested that regulators account for their costs in different ways and overall we considered levels of transparency to be mixed.

-We are grateful that many have taken the time to contribute to this project.
+We are grateful that many took the time to contribute to this project.

 We ran an online survey in 2014 which nearly 1,000 legal service providers completed.
 The results of this survey, together with a report on the findings, can be found here.

-We are also holding regular stakeholder meetings to allow regulators, representative bodies and the Legal Ombudsman to input into this project.
+We also held regular stakeholder meetings to allow regulators, representative bodies and the Legal Ombudsman to input into this project.
 The slides from our stakeholder meetings can be found below.